 The NER pipeline finds entities within the text, such as "Zinnia Health" (an organization) and "AI-driven care solutions" (a concept or service).
 Each identified entity is paired with its category and positional indices in the input text.

-Output Interpretation: The results are printed, displaying both the sentiment label and identified entities.
+Output interpretation: The results are printed, displaying both the sentiment label and identified entities.
 For instance:

 `css